 Mary Kay Ash inspired us with her belief in success for all people, most notably women.
 As an experienced leader in the business world she felt it vital that all women should have the opportunity to attain their goals and never be limited by anything but their own imagination and drive to succeed.
 A person is actually a product of their own thoughts; and when you think big, you achieve big things.
 Consistently, our donors have joined with us in big, big ways to support Mary Kay's dream of eliminating cancers that affect women and ending domestic violence.
 They are truly impressive and inspiring!
 Their steadfast commitment and heartfelt energies have enabled the Foundation to make a difference in the lives of women and their families through grants and creative initiatives.
 Our support for vital programs has surged from $500,000 in 1997 to $3.6 million in 2004 to almost $5 million in 2013.

-Here are highlights of what we accomplished together in 2013:
+Here are highlights of what we accomplished together: